Saturday, December 21, 2024

 Tokyo Godfathers is a Christmas sermon as strong and profound as St. Chrysostom's:

-Have you ever seen wealth in such great penury?
+Have you ever seen wealth

-How could He who was rich have become,
+How could He who was rich

-For our sake, so poor
+or our sake, so poor

-That He had neither bed nor bedding
+that He had neither bed nor bedding

-But was laid in a manger?
+but was laid in a manger?

-O immeasurable wealth concealed in poverty!
+O immeasurable wealth

 He is bound with swaddling bands,

-Yet He breaks the bonds of sin.
+yet He breaks the bonds of sin.

 Before He could speak